ucdavis/ecs132/Blog.md

 Unfortunately, Dylan didn't notice that, and told students that they could comment-out the **print()** call.
 So, several students lost points even though their code was mostly correct.

-Even more unfortunately, those students chose to believe Dylan instead of me! :-) Just kidding.
+Even more unfortunately, those students chose to believe Dylan instead of me!
+Dylan is a super-nice guy, but I'm offended. :-) Just kidding.

 But there was more.
 The reason those students asked Dylan in the first place was that actually their **print()** call was wrong.
 IOW, those students were asking Dylan to debug their code for them--in a Quiz!
 Please don't do that.